Universal Backdoor Attacks: Introduction

-To this end, we introduce \emph{Universal Backdoor Attacks}, which target every class at inference time. \Cref{fig:intro} illustrates the core idea for creating and exploiting our Universal Backdoor.
+To this end, we introduce \emph{Universal Backdoor Attacks}, which target every class at inference time. \Cref{fig:intro} illustrates the core idea for creating and exploiting such a Universal Backdoor during inference.
 Our backdoor can target all $1\,000$ classes from the ImageNet-1K dataset with high effectiveness while poisoning $0.15\%$ of the training data.
-We accomplish this by leveraging the transferability of poisoning between classes, that trigger features can be reused to target new classes easily.
+We accomplish this by leveraging the transferability of poisoning between classes, meaning trigger features can be reused to target new classes easily.
 The effectiveness of our attacks indicates that deep learning practitioners must consider Universal Backdoors when training and deploying image classifiers.

-To summarize, our contributions are threefold: \textbf{(1)} We show Universal Backdoors are a tangible threat in deep image classification models, allowing an attacker to control thousands of classes. \textbf{(2)} We introduce a technique for creating universal poisons. \textbf{(3)} Lastly, we show that Universal Backdoor attacks are robust against a comprehensive set of defenses.
+To summarize, our contributions are threefold: \textbf{(1)} We show Universal Backdoor Attacks are a tangible threat in deep image classification models, allowing an attacker to control thousands of classes. \textbf{(2)} We introduce a technique for creating universal poisons. \textbf{(3)} Lastly, we show that Universal Backdoor attacks are robust against a comprehensive set of defenses.